Erasmus Mundus Joint Master Degree in Aquaculture, Environment and Society-STAR – How to Apply

 We are recruiting our next intake of EMJM ACES-STAR students.
 If you wish to apply for a place on this programme starting in September 2023, please contact us at ACES@sams.ac.uk.
 Applications from EU and non-EU applicants are welcome – the course is aimed at students from all over the world.

 The closing date for Erasmus Mundus Scholarship applications is Monday 27th February 2023.
 The closing date for all other students is Friday 4th August 2023.

 The cost of tuition fees per academic year is €5000 for international/non-EU students and €2500 for EU/UK students.

-If you are interested in applying for a place on the Erasmus Mundus Joint Master Degree in AquaCulture, Environment and Society+, please study our page covering eligibility requirements.
-You should have a background in marine science or biology, fisheries, aquaculture, aquatic science and/or environmental studies.
-If you meet the requirements, then please follow the process below.
-If you are unsure or have any questions, please contact us at ACES@sams.ac.uk.
+If you are interested in applying for a place on the course please study our page covering eligibility requirements.
+You should have a background in marine science or biology, fisheries, aquaculture, aquatic science and/or environmental studies, and you must complete in full two application forms – a University of the Highlands and Islands (UHI) and ACES application form.
+Once you have completed the forms, please email these, along with all supporting documents, as a single PDF file to us at ACES@sams.ac.uk

-Application forms can be downloaded here:
+Application forms must be completed in English and can be downloaded here:

 Supporting documents include your CV, professional reference letter, copy of your degree certificates and transcripts (with certified translations in English where applicable), main passport page and evidence of English language proficiency (i.e. IELTS certificate) – please see below for further information.